Gianfranco-PA/Bootcamp-Java-Avanzado/README.md

 - [X] Implementing `SpotifyPlaylistJsonService`
 - [X] Implementing new methods to get Playlist and testing

-### Refactoring - Second iteration
+### Refactoring - Second Iteration

-In this parte, I am improving the maintanbility and apply more design pattern.
+This system is designed to list playlists from different services.
+Therefore, it is necessary to create an agnostic playlist that contains only the essential information about the songs to display to the user.

-The approach is that All servicies have a DTO, and then transform them to a Agnostic Playlist.
+In this iteration, I am improving maintainability and applying additional design patterns.
+The approach is to have all services provide a DTO, which is then transformed into an agnostic playlist.

 - [X] Clean unused classes:
   - `ExampleFileUtils` class
   - `PropertyFactory` class